ColumPaget/enhancer/README.md

 ```
 deny            do not perform the function, return and error code indicating failure
+pretend         do not perform the function, return and error code indicating success
 allow           perform the function as expected
 die             cause the program to exit
 die-on-fail     cause the program to exit if function call fails